collectd/collectd/README.md

 - libtool
 - pkg-config

-The `build.sh' script takes no arguments.
+The `build.sh` script takes no arguments.

 Building on Windows